irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 - `op=0x00`: We are now using constraints to match instruction based on opcodes
 - `simm16`: we are using a sign-extended version of the low 16bits.
 - Semantics: Can be complex expressions with a lot of operations.
-- `set3` and `set2`: is in the 'wrong' order: This is just how the iRISC works.
+- `set3` and `set2`: is in the 'wrong' order: This is just how the iRISC works, nothing we can do about that.

 So far we have only dealt with instructions of the form:
 `foo <reg>, <reg>, <constant>`